November 22, 2024 7:29 am

 The original September 16 voting action by the city council was postponed to October 7, given a mishap by the city in sending out adequate notices of that public hearing four days into its required 10-day lead-time.
 The action to delay was in response to a letter sent by Telegin Law on behalf of Sundance Homeowners Association to the City on September 13, urging the council to postpone its public hearing.

-At its ruckus August 8 Planning Commission meeting with almost 100 residents in attendance, the motion to recommend that the City Council approve the Comprehensive Plan draft with a density of 13 units per acre with a 180-unit cap of the Harbour Pointe Tech Center property was approved 5-1 with Commissioner Ashvin Sanghvi dissenting.
+At a ruckus August 8 Planning Commission meeting with almost 100 residents in attendance, the motion to recommend that the City Council approve the Comprehensive Plan draft with a density of 13 units per acre with a 180-unit cap of the Harbour Pointe Tech Center property was approved 5-1 by commissioners with Commissioner Ashvin Sanghvi dissenting.

 “The decision of the council is really simple, if you follow the recommendation the Planning Commission made of 185, you are opening yourself to some kind of litigation,” Commissioner Sanghvi told the council at the October 7 Public Hearing acting in his capacity of a citizen.
 “Do not rezone.
 Wait until you have a better plan on the table… there is no pressure that this needs to be rezoned for the comprehensive plan.”